 Q: I’d like to attend the Institute for Integrative Nutrition, can you tell me about your experience there?

 A: I’ve been asked this question a lot, usually via email, and in the past I have spent a lot of time answering each person thoroughly, quite often without even a “thank you” response.
 I don’t have the time to do this type of in-depth advising for free any longer.
 If you’re interested in taking classes at any of the schools that I’ve attended, I would happy to talk with you.
-This service is part of my Coaching the Coach plan, and there will be a fee for it.
+This service is part of my Coaching the Coach plan, and there is a fee for it.

 Q: Would you be willing to review my product or book?